 Bringing Harmony to People and Place

 The pull to do collaborative work with the land is as strong as my pull to collaborate with others.
-I've worked with Spirit of Place for almost a decade now, offering myself up as apprentice to Places - sacred places, ancient places, urban places, out of wack places - and taking in/drinking up the lessons that are generously tossed forward for anyone who pauses long enough, listens deeply enough and is willing to hear.
+I've worked with Spirit of Place for almost a decade now, offering myself as apprentice to Places - sacred places, ancient places, urban places, out of wack places - and taking in/drinking up the lessons that are generously given to anyone who pauses long enough, listens deeply enough and is willing to hear.

 And while this is happening, there is Something More that is a-stirring within me, and my curiosity is peaked.
 This work with spirit of place is going through its own transformation.
 As I grow and show up differently, my work is asking something else of me.

 I am the first to say I don't know what that 'something else' is yet.
 I am being stretched to my edges of comfort sitting in this place of not-knowing, but there is no other way to be.
 Not now.
 At other times of my life, yes, I would've grasped at my stories and truths.
 But today, I sit, I trust, I wait, and I follow the breadcrumbs.
 I say yes to my yeses and let the rest fall away.
 This is the only thing I know: that sitting in not-knowing is a place I want to be familiar with, get comfortable with, and eventually love intimately.